New England Patriots Betting Odds

 NFL Betting Odds

 There are seemingly endless betting options when it comes to the NFL.
-Bettors can choose from point spreads, moneylines, player props, team props, and player/team futures.
-As of September 29, the Buffalo Bills are the odds-on favorite to win Super Bowl LVII with +400 odds on DraftKings Sportsbook.
+Bettors can choose from point spreads, moneylines, player props, team props, player/team futures, parlays, and many more.

 Patriots Betting Odds